Selfhood and

 talk in abstract terms about that disability at academic conferences.
 In one

-direction, we have clinicians and practitioners providing theoreticians with
+direction, we have clinicians and practitioners providing theoreticians with one

-used to generate new therapies .....
+to generate new therapies .....

 ASIDE: For an example of the interplay of a clinical